- All Superinterfaces:

 Convenience extension to OGC/ISO standard

 This method is not part of ISO specification.
-It has been added in GeoAPI as a complement of the ISOtail()
+It has been added in GeoAPI as a complement of the ISOtail()method. -

 tip